Is your delivery business struggling with slow, error-prone, and outdated distribution operations?

 Scandit is flexible enough that it can be implemented on any smart device and be used to speed up the processes above, and more.

-Furthermore, Scandit can supply ready-to-go solutions that can be implemented with a few lines of code with MatrixScan Count or SparkScan.
+Furthermore, Scandit can supply ready-to-go solutions that can be implemented with a few lines of code, like MatrixScan Count or SparkScan.
 Or none at all with Scandit Express.

-Or if it is you are after a customizable solution, we have you covered with our SDK, MatrixScan and Augmented Reality.
+Or if you need a customizable solution, we have you covered with our SDK, MatrixScan Augmented Reality.

 SparkScan is an out-of-the-box data capture technology that can be implemented with just a few lines of code.
 It provides a pre-built smartphone scanning user interface for easy integration into existing applications.

 The benefits of SparkScan include an ergonomic design and a built-in interface that fits over the top of any native app, ensuring frictionless integration.